bcantrill/blog/demoing-dtrace/index.md

 ---
 title: "Demo’ing DTrace"
 date: "2004-08-05"
-categories:
-  - "solaris"
 ---

-With my explanation of a [demo gone wrong](http://blogs.sun.com/roller/page/bmc/20040726#demo_perils), several people have asked me the more general question: how does one demo [DTrace](http://www.sun.com/bigadmin/content/dtrace)?
+With my explanation of a [demo gone wrong](/2004/07/26/demo-perils), several people have asked me the more general question: how does one demo [DTrace](http://www.sun.com/bigadmin/content/dtrace)?
 This question doesn't have a single answer, especially given that DTrace is best demonstrated with _ad hoc_ queries of the system.
 Indeed, the best demos are when someone in the audience shouts out their own question that they want to see answered: answering such a question instantly with DTrace nearly always blows away the questioner -- who has presumably suffered in the past trying to answer similar questions.
 Of course, saying "why, there are many ways to demo to DTrace!" is a useless answer to the question of how one demos DTrace; while there are many ways that one _can_ demo DTrace, it's useful to get a flavor of how a typical demo might go.
 So with the substantial caveat that this is not _the_ way to demo DTrace, but merely _a_ way, let me walk you through an example demo.

 It all starts by running [dtrace](http://docs.sun.com/db/doc/816-5166/6mbb1kq0f?a=view)(1M) without any arguments: